madhuriuppu77/sql-Exploratory-Data-Analysis-Project/README.md

 ---

-## 🏗 Project Overview
+##  Project Overview

-The EDA aims to uncover key insights such as:
+###The EDA aims to uncover key insights such as:
-- 📈 Total sales, quantity, and average price
+**-Total sales, quantity, and average price
-- 👥 Customer distribution by country and gender
+-Customer distribution by country and gender
-- 🏷 Product performance by category and subcategory
-- 💰 Revenue analysis by customer and region
+-Product performance by category and subcategory -Revenue analysis by customer and region
-- 🥇 Top & bottom performing products
+-Top and bottom performing products
+-Sales trends and growth patterns over time (yearly, monthly) -Cumulative and moving average performance tracking -Product performance compared to average and previous year -Category contribution to overall revenue (part-to-whole analysis) -Customer segmentation based on lifetime spending and activity (VIP, Regular, New) -Customer report and product report**

+Final business reporting layer combining all insights for decision-making

 All analysis is performed on **Gold Layer** views:
 - `gold.fact_sales`